 - Google Chrome 96, Firefox 48, Safari 11 or later

 - Before you begin, it’s important to make sure that your computer is in tip-top working order and is properly equipped.
 You need to be prepared for any situation that could arise; for example, most classes have pre-recorded video lectures or live video chats, and if your speakers or headphones don’t work, you will struggle to participate.

-- Unemployed applicants should be committed to securing a job interview by the end of March 2023, moving into/returning to a role that utilises the skills acquired in this Skills Bootcamp within 6 months of completion of the course.
+- Unemployed applicants should be committed to securing a job interview and or attending an interview arranged by the graduate team by 13 October, and continue to engage with employability activities in order to move into/return to a role that utilises the skills acquired in this Skills Bootcamp within 6 months of completion of the course.

-- Self-employed applicants should be committed to securing a job interview to access new opportunities/contracts by the end of March 2023 and securing new opportunity/contract that utilises the skills acquired in this Skills Bootcamp within 6 months of completion of the course.
+- Self-employed applicants should be committed to submitting a plan in writing confirming how they will utilise skills gained during this course to gain a job interview by 13 October 2023 and securing new opportunity/contract that utilises the skills acquired in this Skills Bootcamp within 6 months of completion of the course.

 To be eligible to join this course applicants must meet all the following criteria: